theoapps/tphil.github.io/projects.md

 <br><br>
 ### iHowl (2012)
-Anonymous location-based message broadcasting for iOS.
-To be resurrected in the future.
+Anonymous location-based message broadcasting for iOS, using GPS, LAMP backend with web services, and push notifications.
+Currently working on resurrecting as a more structured social experience.

 <br><br>
 ### Zombie Outpost (2011)